 Every student pursuing a degree in Finance & Financial Management has to look into Boston College.
-10.4% of undergrads at Boston College are Finance students.
+At Boston College, 10.4% of undergrads major in Finance.
 Situated in Chestnut Hill, Massachusetts, this college is optimum for individuals who blossom in an urban setting.

 Every student who is interested in Finance & Financial Management needs to take a look at George Washington University.
 Students who graduate from the Finance program earn about $55,089 in the first five years of their career and $117,781 after their first five years of their career.
 Washington, District of Columbia is an excellent setting for college students who get pleasure from the active city life.

 Every student pursuing a degree in Finance & Financial Management needs to look into Fairfield University.
 At Fairfield University, 12.6% of undergrads major in Finance.
-It is established in the suburban area of Fairfield, Connecticut.
+Positioned in Fairfield, Connecticut, Fairfield U supplies a comfortable, suburban atmosphere for young people.

 Miami University - Oxford is among your top options if you want to study Finance & Financial Management.
 Soon after graduation, Finance students typically make an average of $53,714 at the beginning of their careers.
 This is a tremendous opportunity for students who prefer the style of a small college town.

 It's difficult to beat Lehigh University if you wish to pursue Finance & Financial Management as a major.
-At Lehigh University, 11.1% of undergraduate students major in Finance.
+11.1% of undergraduate students at Lehigh University are Finance majors.
 Bethlehem, Pennsylvania is an ideal surrounding for individuals who appreciate the fast-paced city life.

 University of Delaware is among your top options if you want to study Finance & Financial Management.
 University of Delaware finance & financial management students receive 30.6% more than the average finance grad.
-The neighborhood of Newark, Delaware, is wonderful for learners who prefer a more tranquil, suburban area.
+This school is located in the suburban area of Newark, Delaware, near to shops and other amusement.